SanPen/GridCal/README.md

 - Bifurcation point with predictor-corrector Newton-Raphson.

-- Monte Carlo simulation based on the input profiles.
-(Stochastic power flow)

-- Latin Hypercube Sampling based on the input profiles.
+- Monte Carlo / Latin Hypercube stochastic power flow based on the input profiles.

 - Blackout cascading in simulation and step by step mode.